top of page

 "My dad," he said, "had a master's degree in Education from Kansas and my mom...was an RN, Registered Nurse."

 JOHN I. CLAYBON taught English at North Tulsa's historic CARVER, now Middle School.

 AMANDA CLAYBON worked at ST JOHN'S HOSPITAL in Tulsa.

 Claybon's parents were teenagers in North Tulsa on the night its GREENWOOD DISTRICT was bombed and destroyed.
-They were 1921 graduates of Booker T. Washington High School.
+They were both 1921 graduates of Booker T. Washington High School.